 The Shocking Tax Loophole for Corporations that Commit Crimes This is how taxpayers end up subsidizing corporate criminals.
 Jim Hightower

 Oil Spills, MiningWill the Gulf of Mexico Remain a Dumping Ground for Offshore Fracking Waste?
 Federal documents obtained this year by the Center for Biological Diversity revealed that the Obama administration approved more than 1,200 offshore fracks in 630 different wells in the Gulf from 2010 to 2014.
-The fracking took place off the coasts of Texas, Louisiana, Mississippi and Alabama — with no public involvement or site-specific tests done beforehand to evaluate the environmental impact.
+The fracking took place off the coasts of Texas, Louisiana, Mississippi and Alabama — with no public involvement or site-specific tests 'e beforehand to evaluate the environmental impact.

 Map of Fracked Wells in the Gulf of Mexico